im-luka/javascript-complete-guide/README.md

 # 👾 Learning Javascript

-*Learning Javascript from scratch, by going through a course (highly recommend), to increase my knowledge on deeper level.
+*Learning Javascript from scratch, by completing a 70+ hrs course (highly recommend), to increase my knowledge on deeper level.
 Posting resources here. 📑
 Resources are project based and cover all of the main topics to help you start as fast as possible.*